Can This Go Live? #1

 - Creator: GOAT

-The 2025 summer NBA free agency period started on 2025-06-30 at 18:30 US ET.
-As part of the media's coverage, some YouTube channels like GOAT started releasing player movement video reviews.
-Due to my decision to hit the channel's subscribe button at one point in time, I saw the channel uploaded the interesting video.
+About my interest in the video: The 2025 summer NBA free agency period started on 2025-06-30 at 18:30 US ET.
+As part of the media’s coverage, some YouTube channels like GOAT started releasing player movement video reviews.
+Due to my decision to hit the channel’s subscribe button at one point in time, I saw the channel uploaded this interesting video.

 About how I stumbled upon the examples

 While watching videos across UGVC platforms, one reason I like reading the comments is to make the viewing experience feel more like a community experience.
 During my routine scrolling activity, I came across the following comment.
+The comment was surprising because:

 - The profile picture was of a person dressed provocatively.